alchemyplatform/aa-sdk/site/overview/introduction.md

       content: Introduction
   - - meta
     - name: description
-      content: Learn what Account Kit is, how it works, and how web3 application developers can use it to add support for smart accounts.
+      content: Learn what Account Kit is, how it works, and how you can use it to add support for smart accounts.
   - - meta
     - property: og:description
-      content: Learn what Account Kit is, how it works, and how web3 application developers can use it to add support for smart accounts.
+      content: Learn what Account Kit is, how it works, and how you can use it to add support for smart accounts.
   - - meta
     - name: twitter:title
       content: Introduction
   - - meta
     - name: twitter:description
-      content: Learn what Account Kit is, how it works, and how web3 application developers can use it to add support for smart accounts.
+      content: Learn what Account Kit is, how it works, and how you can use it to add support for smart accounts.
 ---

 # What is Account Kit?

 **Account Kit** is a framework to embed smart accounts in your web3 app, unlocking [powerful features](/overview/getting-started) like email/social login, gas sponsorship, batched transactions, and more.
 The `aa-sdk` makes it easy to integrate and deploy smart accounts, send user operations, and sponsor gas with just a few lines of code.

-## What is included in the Account Kit stack?
+## What is included in Account Kit stack?

 Account Kit is a complete solution for [account abstraction](https://www.alchemy.com/overviews/what-is-account-abstraction).
 It includes five components: